 Casio Solar Sport Combination Watch - For only a little more money the Casio AQS810W gives you solar power (no battery replacements), world time, alarms, stopwatch, full calendar, a light and more.

 Casio Duro Analog Watch - The Casio MDV106-1AV adds a touch of class, and 200M of water resistance, with a classic rotating bezel.

 Casio G-Shock Classic Digital Watch - The Casio DW5600E-1V is very popular, tough and waterproof down to 200M.
 It has all the basic functions you need without all the confusing extras.

 Casio Women's Baby G Gloss White Jelly Watch - The Casio BG169R-7A is tough and has soft protective covers on the face.
 It is a digital watch made for women.
 It's also good to 200M.

 Seiko has been a leader in waterproof dive watches for years.
 You don't really need a dive watch as a snorkeler, but these are beautiful precision watches that will look good out of the water when traveling.
 Yes they cost more than the options above, but not compared to a Rolex, Ocean Master, or other high end options that cost in the thousands.

-Seiko Prospex Automatic - The Seiko SRP641 has a cult following, it is that popular and durable.
-This version is smaller than the original, is water resistant to 200M, and automatically winds itself.
+Seiko SKX007 - The Seiko SKX007 is self winding and water resistant to 200m.
 It has a quality rubber band.

-Seiko Solar Diver Chronograph Watch - The Seiko SSC019 is water resistant to 200M, is solar powered, has a stainless steel case and band.
+Seiko Solar Diver Chronograph Watch - The Seiko SSC017 is water resistant to 200M, is solar powered, has a stainless steel case and band.

 Citizen & Orient watches are of similar quality and pricing to Seiko.
 And there are many many others that would work as a snorkel watch.